 - (1) When medically necessary, to care for the employee's child, spouse, or parent who has a serious health condition, or because the employee has a serious health condition.
-(This would also apply to next of kin to care for a service member.) - (2) Because of any qualifying exigency arising out of the fact that the spouse, son daughter, or parent is on active duty or has been notified of an impending call or order to active duty. - (3) When leave is taken after childbirth or for adoption/foster care, the employee may take leave intermittently or on a reduced schedule only if the agency agrees.
+(This would also apply to next of kin to care for a service member - see FML-Military Caregiver policy.) - (2) Because of any qualifying exigency (see FML-Qualifying Exigency policy.) - (3) When leave is taken after childbirth or for adoption/foster care, the employee may take leave intermittently or on a reduced schedule only if the agency agrees.